pjgrandinetti/RMNpy/README.md

 # RMNpy

+> **⚠️ DEVELOPMENT STATUS**: This project is currently under active development.
+Many features described in this documentation are not yet implemented and the API is subject to change.
+This is a work-in-progress wrapper for the RMNLib C library.

 A Python wrapper for the RMNLib C library, providing access to Core Scientific Dataset Model (CSDM) functionality from Python.

 ## Overview